narirou/gulp-develop-server/Readme.md

 - `delay`
     - type: {Number}
     - default: `600`
-    - If this plugin is not receive an error from the server after `options.delay` seconds, assumes the server listening success.
+    - If this plugin does not receive an error from the server after `options.delay` seconds, assumes the server listening success.
     - This option needs to adjust according to your application's initialize time.
     - If this option set `0`, it will only check `successMessage`.